Dhruvil03/Multimodal-Video-Summarisation/README.md

 > An end-to-end single-sequence model that watches a video, listens to its audio, fuses both over time using a Conformer encoder, and generates a concise text summary.

-**Stack:** PyTorch · CLIP ViT-L/14 · Wav2Vec2 · Conformer · GPT-2 · YouCook2
+**Stack:** PyTorch · CLIP ViT-L/14 · Wav2Vec2 · Conformer · GPT-2 · React · Flask · HuggingFace Transformers · YouCook2

 ---